tsinghua-fib-lab/Spatio-temporal-Diffusion-Point-Processes/README.md

 ## Model Training

-Use the following command to train a STDPP model on `Earthquake` dataset:
+Use the following command to train a DSTPP model on `Earthquake` dataset:

 ``
 python app.py --dataset Earthquake --mode train